Administrator tasks and considerations

 What happens if I don’t update the new .mdx file before the automatic update reaches user devices?

-The updated app continues to be compatible with the older .mdx file.
+The updated app remains compatible with the older .mdx file.
 Any new features that depend on a new policy are not enabled.

 Will the app transition to managed if Secure Hub is installed or does the app need to be enrolled?